Nastoi/emailSMTP/README.md

 This is a simple mail sender that i use in my project.

-Project environment i am using: eclipse, jdk 8, maven, struts framework, javax.mail.jar
+Project environment i am using: eclipse, jdk 8, dynamic web project, struts framework, javax.mail.jar

 Requirements:
 1)sender has to be using a gmail account.